The best Christmas markets in Europe for 2025

 REYKJAVÍK

 Christmas traditions in Iceland are typically curious.
-Instead of Santa there’s the Yule cat, who eats children who don’t dress well for festivities, and tricksters the Yule Lads: mischievous sons of child-eating troll Gryla, who leave children gifts or rotting potatoes depending on their naughty-or-nice ranking.
+Instead of Santa there’s the Yule Cat, who eats children who don’t dress well for festivities; and tricksters the Yule Lads (mischievous sons of child-eating troll Gryla) leave children gifts or rotting potatoes depending on their naughty-or-nice ranking.
 These pranksters pop up throughout the city, as do festive markets.
-There are stalls at both Hjartatorg and Kvosin in the capital; the Laugardalur Park is lit up like a Christmas, well, valley; Reykjavik Art Museum dives into the country’s unique Christmas lore; and both the towering Oslo Tree and giant Yule Cat sculpture get illumination events.
+There are stalls at both Hjartatorg (weekends throughout December) and in Kvosin‘s Ingólfstorg Square (29 November to 23 December) in the capital; the Laugardalur Park is lit in kaleidoscopic style, with animal statues on display; Reykjavik Art Museum dives into the country’s unique Christmas lore; and both the towering Oslo Tree and giant Yule Cat sculpture get illumination events.

 Stocking fillers Arbaer open-air museum shows an as-it-was Christmas.
 Guests can try customary fermented skate, whittle some wood and make traditional leaf bread.

-Stay Hole up at cozy Kvosin Hotel downtown.
+Stay Hole up at cosy Kvosin Hotel downtown.

 NETHERLANDS